madhatter1617/project/readme.md

-Users will be able to mouseOver the images provided and will see 1 random recipe relating to the image or title of the image.
-I would like to have 6 to 9 images.
-I would like a few to be more as an ingredient to a drink and 3 recipes will pop up relating to it.

-The user will be able to click on a "random" button and a random drink will appear with the title, image, and small description.
+Users will be able to click on the 6 images provided, once clicked they’ll be able to see a small description.

+The users will be able to like the image as well, but it won’t save after the page refreshes.
+(I don’t want to mess the dbjson right now)

 I’ll be using the website and the API that is provided to get my information: https://www.thecocktaildb.com/api.php

-EventListeners:
-Random button click
-MouseOver on the images